 It’s not just Outbuildings that can be difficult to finance with USDA Home Loans – in ground swimming pools can also be difficult to finance with a USDA Loan…

-If you have questions about purchasing a home in NC that’s located in a USDA area – please call Steve and Eleanor Thorne 919 649 5058 we do tons of these loans, and we KNOW the underwriting requirements for a USDA loan!
+If you have questions about purchasing a home in NC that’s located in a USDA area – please call Steve and Eleanor Thorne 919 649 5058 we do tons of these loans, and we KNOW the underwriting requirements for a USDA Home Loan!
 Connect with us on Google Plus or Facebook!
-Remember, the USDA Home Loan Maps could be changing September 30, 2013… in fact, almost 1/3 of North Carolina could LOSE the ability to do USDA Home Loans!
-Yikes!